jupyterlite/jupyterlite/docs/deploying.md

 ### `html_static_path`

-This searach path can be merge several layers deep, such that your theme assets, the "gold master" JupyterLite assets, and any customizations you wish to make are combined.
+This search path can be merged several layers deep, such that your theme assets, the "gold master" JupyterLite assets, and any customizations you wish to make are combined.

 ```python